kecnry/cosmic-clock/README.md

 ## Deploying

-NOTE: if forking and deploying your own version, please replace the Google API key with your own (see [these instructions](https://www.npmjs.com/package/react-geosuggest)) and the DarkSky API key in clock.jsx.
+NOTE: if forking and deploying your own version, please replace the Google API key (in index.html as well as apiGoogleconfig.json) with your own (see [these instructions for maps](https://www.npmjs.com/package/react-geosuggest) and [these instructions for calendar](https://github.com/Insomniiak/react-google-calendar-api)) and the DarkSky API key in clock.jsx.

 ### GitHub pages